prashantbaher/tcc-blog/_drafts/2019-04-25-create-3point-corner-rectangle.md

 In 2nd line, we set the value of variable `vSketchLines`.

 Value of `vSketchLinesis` an array of lines.
-This array is send as return value when we use `CreateCenterRectangle` method.
+This array is send as return value when we use `Create3PointCornerRectangle` method.

-This `CreateCenterRectangle` method is part of `swSketchManager` and it is the latest method to create a Center rectangle.
+This `Create3PointCornerRectangle` method is part of `swSketchManager` and it is the latest method to create a 3 Point Corner Rectangle.

-This `CreateCenterRectangle` method takes following parameters as explained:
+This `Create3PointCornerRectangle` method takes following parameters as explained:

-*X1* : X coordinate of the center point of rectangle
+*X1* : X coordinate of the point 1

-*Y1* : Y coordinate of the center point of rectangle
+*Y1* : Y coordinate of the point 1

-*Z1* : Z coordinate of the center point of rectangle
+*Z1* : Z coordinate of the point 1

 *X2* : X coordinate of the point 2